-NasoVAX is a recombinant intranasal vaccine product candidate that is being developed for both seasonal and pandemic use.
-NasoVAX is believed to simultaneously activate the humoral, mucosal and cellular immune arms which may enable a more comprehensive immune response.
-The data from our Phase 2a trial with a monovalent NasoVAX vaccine indicated that NasoVAX was generally well-tolerated and achieved 100% seroprotection with serum antibody responses, which was comparable to published results of a licensed injected influenza vaccine.
+NasoVAX was a recombinant intranasal vaccine product candidate that was being developed for both seasonal and pandemic use.
+We believed NasoVAX could simultaneously activate the humoral, mucosal and cellular immune arms which may enable a more comprehensive immune response.
+The data from our Phase 2a trial with a monovalent NasoVAX vaccine indicated that NasoVAX achieved 100% seroprotection based on serum antibody responses, which was comparable to published results of a licensed injected influenza vaccine.
 Statistically significant increases in mucosal antibody were noted as well as a robust T cell response directed against influenza.
+The tolerability profile of NasoVAX was similar to placebo.
 Approximately half of the subjects from the highest dose were evaluated between 12 and 14 months after initial dosing for additional immunogenicity assessment.
 The durability data show that the immune response elicited by NasoVAX was stable with no overall change in the antibody titer or level of seroprotection over an average of 13 months.
-The combination of serum antibody, mucosal antibody and T-cell response in combination with the durability data provides the potential for improved protection against influenza and suggests that NasoVAX could have a great impact on flu symptoms and shedding of the influenza virus.
-We are currently evaluating the development path of NasoVAX.
+After evaluating the development path of NasoVAX, we have discontinued further development of the program.